dr0cx/vscode-ccltools-issue-tracking/README.md

 # vscode-ccltools-issue-tracking

-CCLTOOLS is a priavet repo, issue tracking and feature requests will be handled here.
+CCLTOOLS is a private repo, issue tracking and feature requests will be handled here.

 # CCL Tools extension for Visual Studio Code